shubhambhoyar077/Capsules/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Brainstorm Force and SpaceX for original design.
+I would like to thank SpaceX for API and original design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>